MicrosoftDocs/appcenter-docs/docs/migration/xamarin-insights/index.md

 ## Timeline

-April 30th, 2018: Xamarin Insights portal will be retired and you will no longer have access to the Xamarin Insights portal.
+April 30th, 2018: Xamarin Insights portal was retired and you no longer have access to the Xamarin Insights portal.

 ## Next steps

-If you are ready to make the full move to App Center, these are the steps you will need to follow for a successful and smooth migration.
+These are the steps you will need to follow for a successful and smooth migration.

 - Remove the Xamarin Insights SDK from all your apps:

     After the Xamarin Insights retirement date, we will set up a service that consumes any logs still being sent by the Xamarin Insights SDK.
 This consists of a fake ingestion backend endpoint that will be behind the ingestion DNS once the production Insights system goes away.
 However, this service will just run for a few months after retirement.
 At that point, without the endpoint being available to the SDKs out there, there is a possibility of the client attempting to cache logs on the device which in turn will cause memory problems and lead to problems in your users apps.
 Therefore, you must remove the Xamarin Insights SDK to ensure continuity in your apps.
 - If you haven’t done so, [sign up in App Center](https://appcenter.ms/apps).
 - Integrate the App Center SDK for your [preferred platform](~/sdk/getting-started/xamarin.md).
 To get the equivalent features as you did in Xamarin Insights, integrate the [Crashes SDK](~/sdk/crashes/xamarin.md) and the [Analytics SDK](~/sdk/analytics/xamarin.md).
 - Everything you see in the App Center portal has API support.
-If you are using the Xamarin Insights APIs, you will have to make the changes to use the [App Center APIs](~/api-docs/index.md).
+If you are using the Xamarin Insights APIs, you must change your app to use the [App Center APIs](~/api-docs/index.md).
 Change the existing Xamarin Insights APIs to the App Center ones.
-In specific, you will need to look at the [Crashes APIs](https://openapi.appcenter.ms/#/crash) and the [Analytics APIs](https://openapi.appcenter.ms/#/analytics).
+For Crashes, look at the [App Center Crashes APIs](https://openapi.appcenter.ms/#/crash) and, for Analytics, the [App Center Analytics APIs](https://openapi.appcenter.ms/#/analytics).
 - If you have any questions during this process, please contact us via our support system (blue button at the bottom right-hand side).